boisy/liber809/README.md

 - dwwrite.asm: the DriveWire write routine for the Atari SIO
 - atari.d: definitions file for the Atari XL/XE

+The Liber809 boot ROM expects the Atari to be connected to a computer via the SIO port running a DriveWire server.
+There are a number to choose from:

+- pyDriveWire (https://github.com/n6il/pyDriveWire) - A Python-based DriveWire server that is being maintained.
+- DriveWire 4 Java Server (http://sites.google.com/site/drivewire4/) - This is no longer being maintained, and is probably suitable for older computers.

-The Liber809 boot ROM expects the Atari to be connected to the DriveWire 4 server (http://sites.google.com/site/drivewire4/) via the SIO port.
-After setting up hardware, it asks the DriveWire 4 server for a file called 'kick', expected to be up to a 32K binary file with 6809 code.
-The contents of kick are loaded, and execution jumps to address $8000.
+The Liber809 ROM sets up hardware, then requests a file called 'kick' from the DriveWire server.
+This file is a 32K binary file with 6809 code.
+The ROM loads the contents of the file starting at address $8000 in the Atari's RAM, then begins executing at that address.